kimmccoy/T4TypescriptExample/readme.md

 ## About

-This is a simple class library project that demonstrates using a T4 template to generate javascript client side classes from C# classes.
+This is a simple class library project that demonstrates using a T4 template to generate typescript client side classes from C# classes.

 The generated typescript classes also have knockout observable properties